AnghelLeonard/Hibernate-SpringBoot/README.md

 **Note:** The best way to tune the connection pool parameters consist in using [Flexy Pool](https://github.com/vladmihalcea/flexy-pool) by Vlad Mihalcea.
 Via [Flexy Pool](https://github.com/vladmihalcea/flexy-pool) you can find the optim settings that sustain high-performance of your connection pool.

 **Description:** This is a kickoff application that set up HikariCP via `application.properties` only.
 The `jdbcUrl` is set up for a MySQL database.
-For testing purpose the application uses an `ExecutorService`for simulating concurrent users.
+For testing purposes, the application uses an `ExecutorService`for simulating concurrent users.
 Check the HickariCP report revealing the connection pool status.

-**Key points:**\
+**Key points:**
 - in `application.properties`, rely on `spring.datasource.hikari.*` to configure HikariCP

 **Output sample:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootHikariCPPropertiesKickoff/HikariCP%20trace%20log.png)